Bobby Joe Keesee: North Vietnam prisoner

-Murder of U.S. Vice Consul
+Murder of U.S. vice consul

-On Friday, March 22, 1974, at around 10:30 a.m., Keesee was seen leaving the U.S. consulate in Hermosillo, Mexico with the vice consul, John Patterson.
+On Friday, March 22, 1974, at around 10:30 a.m., Keesee was seen leaving the U.S. consulate in Hermosillo, Mexico, with the vice consul, John Patterson.
 Patterson never appeared at his scheduled destination.
 A note was left at the consulate general hours after his disappearance, demanding a ransom of $500,000 as well as a news blackout on the case.
 The note began with the words "I have evidently been taken hostage by the People’s Liberation Army of Mexico".
 There was speculation from the outset that the kidnappers were Americans as the ransom note was written on United States made stationery and the ransom was asked for in United States dollars.
 The United States refused to pay the ransom, as per its stated policy of not giving in to blackmail demands but allowed Patterson's wife to attempt to do so.

 Andra Patterson attempted to deliver $250,000 as ransom, but Keesee did not appear.
 The case caused confusion, with Mexican officials refusing to even call it a kidnapping, simply saying that Patterson had disappeared.
 On March 30, 1974, a Mexican government spokesman said Patterson was expected to be released that weekend.
 Two hundred Mexican police officials combed the desert in search of Patterson.

 Patterson's badly decomposed body was found in the desert 345 mi north of Hermosillo by a peasant looking for fruit.
 The skull was broken by blows to the face and back.
 There was a ring on his finger with his initials and those of his wife.

 FBI agents in Southern California identified Keesee as a person of interest after finding that he checked into the Hotel Gandara in Mexico near the consulate.
 An administrative assistant who had spotted Patterson leaving was able to identify Keesee as the person who left with Patterson.
 The voice on the phone call to the consul general on April 10 was also found to match Keesee's.

 Keesee was arrested on May 28, 1974, in Huntington Beach, California.
 A pair of handcuffs and two shotgun shells were found in his car.

 Keesee confessed that he wrote the letter instructing Patterson’s wife to go to the Rosarito Beach hotel to bring the ransom, but claimed he did so only to provide her with a sense of hope.
 He otherwise denied involvement in Patterson’s abduction.

-During pretrial preparations prosecutors, offered Keesee a plea deal allowing him to plead guilty to a single count of conspiracy to kidnap.
+Prosecutors offered Keesee a plea deal during pretrial preparations, allowing him to plead guilty to a single count of conspiracy to kidnap.

 On April 28, 1975, Keesee was sentenced to 20 years in prison.
 He was paroled in 1986.

 FEMA scam

-On January 4, 1996, Keesee pleaded guilty to impersonating a FEMA official in Long Beach, California while distributing fraudulent purchase orders that were purportedly to buy equipment to fight disasters.
+On January 4, 1996, Keesee pleaded guilty to impersonating a FEMA official in Long Beach, California, while distributing fraudulent purchase orders that were purportedly to buy equipment to fight disasters.